Introduction To JWSS

 Eligible legal practitioners can spend up to two days observing the work both in and out of court, with the following judges:

-• Circuit Judge
+• Circuit Judge (currently only family and crime)

-• District Judge (civil or family)
+• District Judge (civil and family)

 • District Judge (Magistrates’ Courts)